Walter Reed Army Medical Center

 Design-Build Roof Replacement, Historic Cupola, Window, Masonry Restoration

-Work was performed on Historic Building 1, to include the original building and several attached wings.
-The central or original portion, built circa 1909, is a 4-story building used primarily for offices and outpatient care.
+Work was performed on Historic Building 1, including the original building and several attached wings.
+The central or original portion, built circa 1909, is a four-story building used primarily for offices and outpatient care.
 Several large multi-story wings were added in the 1940s or 1950s, with a central ornate wood cupola with windows.
-The roof areas consist of many areas of low slope single ply and built-up roofing as well as steep sloped slate and metal roofing.
+The roof areas consist of many areas of low slope single-ply and built-up roofing as well as steep-sloped slate and metal roofing.

 Design challenges and issues include historical assessment of the facility to match original construction; design modifications to the ornate and historic cupola and windows on the original building; upgrading thermal requirements for the facility to meet current requirements; and detailing interfaces between the numerous roof systems (45) and complex roof and wall lines throughout the facility